IgalOgonov/IOFrame_Dev/INSTALL.md

 **PHPMyAdmin**  [OPTIONAL]
 While not required, it is extremely useful and is used in a low of examples here (as well as a general DB management tool).
 [This guide](https://tecadmin.net/install-phpmyadmin-in-ubuntu/) seems to cover it well enough.

+**Adminer**  [OPTIONAL]
+An alternative to PHPMyAdmin, some consider to be better, albait less known.
+[This guide](https://www.ubuntuboss.com/how-to-install-adminer-on-ubuntu-18-04/) seems to cover it well enough.

 **Redis** [OPTIONAL]
 Highly recommended in any production system, as it affects performance drastically, and you cannot run proper multi-node setups without a redis node to centralize the user sessions.